JansenBr/price_tag_detect/README.md

 The code contains usefull methods to manipulate image data, from raw processing to model training and testing the main steps are covered.
 Data was annotated using [label-studio](https://labelstud.io/), the exported format used was YOLO and the `transform_train_test_split` script will format the data according to YOLOV8 and also perform a train/test split.

-# Reach out to me for a live price scanning monitoring app.
+# Reach out to me for a live price tag scanning monitoring app.

 # Contributing
 We welcome contributions from the community to enhance the functionality and usability of this repository.
 Feel free to submit issues, feature requests, or pull requests to help improve this repo!